Men installing solar panels on roof

 What is the best solar panel size?

-The best solar panel size is a system that suits your energy needs.
+The best solar panel size is one that fits on your roof, suits your budget and meets your energy needs.
 As the price of solar continues to fall, it may be worth looking into a bigger PV system with higher panel efficiency.
 Ultimately, the best size panels for your property will depend on what’s most important to you; a cheaper brand with lower upfront installation costs or investing in panels with greater output capacity?

 How much do solar panels weigh?

 In Australia, the average solar panel weighs between 18 and 22 kilograms.
-This will, of course depend on the brand and wattage output of a panel.
+This will of course depend on the brand and type of panel.
 You can usually find the dimensions of a solar panel on the brand or manufacturer’s website, or by speaking to your preferred solar installer.

 Compare Solar Energy Providers